Axercute/Project_3/README.md

 Svelte code sharing (Navigation page in admin and customer logic)

-*How it being? starts with js VDOM in lib*
+*How it begin? starts with js VDOM in lib*
 ```javascript
 //Storage of virtual DOM in lib
 import { writable } from 'svelte/store';